lightninglabs/lightning-dev-site/guides/python-grpc.md

           )
           yield request
           # Alter parameters here
+          counter += 1
           sleep(2)

 # Outputs from lncli are hex-encoded
 dest_hex = <RECEIVER_ID_PUBKEY>
 dest_bytes = codecs.decode(dest_hex, 'hex')

-# This example will send a payment of 100 satoshis every 2 seconds.
 request_iterable = request_generator(dest=dest_bytes, amt=100)

-for payment in stub.SendPayment(request_iterator):
+for payment in stub.SendPayment(request_iterable):
     print payment
 ```
+This example will send a payment of 100 satoshis every 2 seconds.

+### Conclusion

 With the above, you should have all the `lnd` related `gRPC` dependencies
 installed locally into your virtual environment.
 In order to get up to speed